realduziy/PyCord-Bot/README.md

 You can view it at https://github.com/Pycord-Development/pycord or install it via this command: py -3 -m pip install git+https://github.com/Pycord-Development/pycord

-All of the pip installs I am using should be, discord, discord-bridge, asyncio, asyncpraw and if I'm missing one feel free to let me know via discord or create an issue request, and I'll take a look into it.
+All of the pip installs I am using should be, discord, discord-bridge, asyncio, asyncpraw, aiohttp, and if I'm missing one feel free to let me know via discord or create an issue request, and I'll take a look into it.

 If you find a bug feel free to let me know via Discord or via an issue request but do note that I may not fix it for some time as I dont update this often.